 Rhubarb is a must-have in a northern garden simply because it grows so well in our climate, and there are so many yummy recipes to use rhubarb for.

 Rhubarb is very easy to grow, plant it once and it will grow into a beautiful bush.
-And you can divide it and give to a friend or plant into a new location.
+When the plant gets too big, divide it and give some to a friend or plant in a new location.

 Sorrel is one of the first greens to come up in spring.
 Just for that reason, it’s already a great plant to have in your garden.
-As with rhubarb, if you keep harvesting and cut back the buds so the plant does not go to seed, sorrel will keep producing all summer long.
+If you keep harvesting and cut back the buds so the plant does not go to seed, sorrel will keep producing all summer long.